 In today’s labour market, it’s tougher than ever to reach and engage top talent — but what if we told you there was an easy way to write a job advert that attracts the very best of the best job candidates?

 Good news — there is.
-In our latest resource, How to Create Job Ads That Convert, we explain how to write an engaging, effective job advert that will snag the attention of top applicants in no time flat as well as what to include in the job advert.
-As a quick preview, here are six quick tips to help you compose a job ad that will convert and attract the best candidates.
+In our latest resource, 9 Things Every Job Ad Should Have, we explain how to write an engaging, effective job advert that will snag the attention of top applicants in no time flat as well as what to include in the job advert.
+As a quick preview, here are eight quick tips to help you write a job vacancy ad that will convert and attract the best candidates.

 You want the best candidates, not every candidate.
 But if you keep your job description too general, you’ll get every kind of candidate, qualified or not.
 So make sure to highlight the qualifications an ideal candidate would have, beyond generic descriptors like “motivated.”